puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

 helm upgrade --reuse-values --set image.tag=1.3.1-alpine quiet-squirrel stable/hackmd
 ```

+**Note:** Make sure to use the correct release name, as shown with the `helm ls` command.

-And then observe how the deployment was changed to a the new container image tag.
+And then observe how the Deployment was changed to a the new container image tag.

-**Remark / Warning** The HackMD uses the default deployment strategy which is:
+**Remark** The HackMD uses the default Deployment strategy which is:

 ```
   strategy: